darrarski/swiftui-app-icon-creator/README.md

 Make sure you have selected the build scheme connected with your executable target (`export` in this example).

+Images of your icon should be exported into a directory specified in `exportURL`.

 ## ☕️ Do you like the project?

 <a href="https://www.buymeacoffee.com/darrarski" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" height="60" width="217" style="height: 60px !important;width: 217px !important;" ></a>